Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Traditional Recipes

 Recipes passed down through generations preserve cultural heritage.
-Dishes like pasta in Italy, couscous in North Africa, sushi in Japan, and curry in India represent regional identity and creativity.
+Dishes like Italian pasta, North African couscous, Japanese sushi, and Indian curry represent regional identity and creativity.
+Food traditions help individuals maintain a connection to their roots, even when living abroad.

 Festivals and Celebrations